ramjkumar/learning/iqs/ui-ux-iq.md

         - Avoid timeouts: Provide options to extend or disable time limits for interactions.
         - Gestures and motion: Avoid relying solely on complex gestures or motion-based interactions.
         - Skip links: Include “skip to content” links for screen reader and keyboard users.

 - **Understandable**		Content must be readable and predictable (e.g., clear language, consistent UI).
+    - Ensure that users can comprehend the interface and its behavior.
+        - Clear language: Use simple, concise language and avoid jargon.
+        - Consistent navigation: Keep menus and layouts consistent across pages.
+        - Error handling: Provide clear error messages and suggestions for correction.
+        - Form labels and instructions: Use descriptive labels and helpful instructions for form fields.
+        - Readable fonts: Use legible font sizes and styles.

 - **Robust**		Content must work well with assistive technologies (e.g., screen readers, magnifiers).
+    - Ensure compatibility with current and future technologies, including assistive tools.
+        - Valid HTML/CSS: Use standards-compliant code to ensure compatibility with screen readers and browsers.
+        - ARIA roles and attributes: Use ARIA (Accessible Rich Internet Applications) to enhance accessibility where native HTML falls short.
+        - Progressive enhancement: Build features that work with basic functionality and enhance them for modern browsers.
+        - Testing: Use tools like Axe, Lighthouse, NVDA, JAWS, and VoiceOver to test accessibility.

 **WCAG Versions**
 - **WCAG 2.0** Published 2008	> Widely adopted, formal standard (ISO)
 - **WCAG 2.1** Published 2018	> Adds support for mobile, low vision, cognitive disabilities